fworks/screenfullgwt/README.md

 # screenfullgwt
 [![Build Status](https://travis-ci.org/fworks/screenfullgwt.svg?branch=master)](https://travis-ci.org/fworks/screenfullgwt)

-Simple gwt wrapper for the screenfull.js (cross-browser usage of the JavaScript Fullscreen API  http://sindresorhus.com/screenfull.js)
+Simple gwt wrapper for the screenfull.js

+"Simple wrapper for cross-browser usage of the JavaScript Fullscreen API, which lets you bring the page or any element into fullscreen.
+Smoothens out the browser implementation differences, so you don't have too." (http://sindresorhus.com/screenfull.js)

 # maven